 2. Physician's Choice Women's Probiotic With Pacran & D-Manose

-These science-backed probiotic capsules are formulated with a potent blend of probiotc cultures, along with urogential ingredients to promote better digestion, immunity, a balanced vaginal flora and a healthy urinary tract.
+These science-backed probiotic capsules are formulated with a potent blend of probiotic cultures, along with urogenital ingredients to promote better digestion, immunity, a balanced vaginal flora, and a healthy urinary tract.
 Probiogen is packed with 9 Billion Thriving Spore CFUs + Lactobacillus, without the need to be refrigerated.
+These capsules also survive about 100 times better than yogurt and are microbiologist test.